thegrumpys/odop/docs/Help/htt.md

 **Closing or exiting the software**
 Use  **File : Save As** or **File : Export** to preserve the current state of a design in progress.
-If logged in, sign out by using the "Logout" menu item.
+Sign out by using "Logout" on the File menu or use the browser Reload a.k.a "Refresh" function and then click the "Logout" button.
 Finally, close the browser tab or browser window containing the ODOP app.

 <a id="passwordReset"></a>